-Note: Scoring guides and other information can be found at www.nces.ed.gov/nationsreportcard under NAEP Questions.
-In the sample items below, the correct answer to the multiple-choice question is indicated by a "¬" symbol.
+Note: Scoring guides and other information can be found at www.nces.ed.gov/nationsreportcard under Questions Tool.
+In the sample items below, the correct answer to each selected-response question is indicated by a "\subseteq" symbol.
+To view sample answers and scoring criteria for each constructed-response question, please visit the Questions Tool.